LaurentRDC/npstreams/docs/source/index.rst

 **************************************

 :mod:`npstreams` is an open-source Python package for streaming NumPy array operations.
-The goal is to provide tested, drop-in replacements for NumPy functions (where possible) that operate on streams of arrays instead of dense arrays.
+The goal is to provide tested, (almost) drop-in replacements for NumPy functions (where possible) that operate on streams of arrays instead of dense arrays.

 :mod:`npstreams` also provides some utilities for parallelization.
 These parallelization